Best free accounting software

 A good option for anyone selling physical products

 The free (Lite) version of Invoice Expert is limited to 100 customers/products, but it retains the features of the paid-for Advanced Edition – which retails at $69.95 (about £55) – including inventory and customer management, invoicing and quoting, purchase orders and inventory management.

 This free accounting software is a little bit intimidating at first glance, especially in the template-editing screens, but it's straightforward enough.
 It's an American program but it uses your Windows location to set the currency, so it should adjust itself accordingly for those outside the US.

 Download here: Invoice Expert Lite Edition

 A complete money-management toolkit for small business owners

-These days genuine freeware - that is, software that's given away for free without adverts, bundled software or ulterior motives - is a rare thing.
-However, that’s exactly what AdminSoft Accountsis: more than 300,000 people have taken advantage of what is a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).
+Adminsoft Accounts is a software accounting package that's powered by advertising to generate revenue, making it free to download and use.
+According to the website, more than 300,00 people have taken advantage of what is a surprisingly thorough free accounting system (and an refreshingly honest set of terms and conditions).

-It can handle not just invoicing and statements but remittance advices, stock control, purchase orders, budgeting and some HR functions too.
+It can handle not just invoicing and statements but remittance advice, stock control, purchase orders, budgeting and some HR functions too.
 It's a UK program so the default is pounds sterling, but it works happily in other currencies too.

 Download here: AdminSoft Accounts

 Free small business accounting in the cloud – no desktop software needed

 Designed specifically for non-accountants, QuickFile offers multiple free tiers for small businesses while still delivering automatic invoicing, purchase/receipt management, quotations and multi-currency support.
 Add in a fully branded client area, and this makes for a professional solution at a hard to beat price.

 It’s cloud-based rather than a software download, and if you like the free version you can upgrade to an ad-free, more advanced version with bulk invoicing, revision history and a host of power user features for a modest fee of $58/£45 annually.